 Papillomas refer to small, gray, irregular bumps that looks like warts.
 They are most commonly seen on a horse's nostrils and muzzle or on thinly-haired areas of its body (such as the eyelids, or front legs).
 This form of "acne" results from a viral infection with the equine herpes virus with an incubation of up to 60 days.
-These warts are contagious to other young horses but will resolve on their own in two to three months without treatment.
+These warts are contagious to other young horses but will resolve on their own in one to nine months without treatment.

 Symptoms of Papilloma in Horses

 Viral papilloma can pop up quite suddenly.
 One day, your horse seems fine; and upon further inspection, you find strange bumps that seem to spread easily and almost overnight.
 A whole region on your horse may look encrusted with cauliflower-like bumps.
 Watch this closely, as other young horses in the same pasture or barn may break out, as well.

 It's also not unusual for the skin to crack and bleed, or for papilloma warts to break off in areas that are mobile, like on the lips and nose.
 Some horse owners believe that once they bleed and scab, the warts will go away faster.
 However, any open wound must be closely monitored to prevent infection.

 Causes of Papilloma